fruit-bat/pico-vt/README.md

 # pico-vt
 Terminal emulator

-This is an ANSI terminal emulator for embeded projects bases losely on [libtmt](https://github.com/deadpixi/libtmt).
+This is an ANSI terminal emulator for embeded projects bases loosely on [libtmt](https://github.com/deadpixi/libtmt).

 There are specific (possibly not good) reasons for this library existing:
 * I need cell (character & attributes) encoding/decoding to be fast as I am usinging it in a beam chasing renderer.